-RICIN TOXIN
+RICIN

-Agent Ricin is a potent cytotoxin derived from the beans of the castor information: plant.
-Ricin can be prepared in liquid or crystalline forms or lyophilized to create dry powder.
+Agent Information: Ricin is a potent cytotoxin derived from the beans of the castor plant.
+Ricin can be prepared in liquid or crystalline forms, or lyophilized to create dry powder.
 If inhaled, ingested, or injected, ricin can be fatal.
 Transmission: No person-to-person transmission.
 Routes of exposure include inhalation, ingestion, and parenteral.
-Signs and Inhalation symptoms would present as acute onset of fever, chest symptoms: tightness, cough, dyspnea, nausea, and arthralgia within four to eight hours, and possibly necrosis of the upper and lower respiratory system.
-Other effects are cyanosis, respiratory inflammation, and pulmonary edema.
-If ingested, ricin can cause severe gastrointestinal lesions and irritate the oropharynx, esophagus, and stomach.
+Signs and Symptoms: Inhalation symptoms would present as acute onset of fever, chest tightness, cough, dyspnea, nausea and arthralgia within 4-8 hours, and possibly necrosis of the upper and lower respiratory system.
+Other effects are cyanosis, respiratory inflammation and pulmonary edema.
+If ingested, Ricin can cause severe gastrointestinal lesions and irritate the oropharynx, esophagus, and stomach.
 Although clinically similar to caustic alkaline burns, lesions are usually delayed two or more hours after exposure.
 Ingestion may cause abdominal pain, nausea/vomiting, and profuse bloody diarrhea.
 In severe cases, shock develops.
-Late phase complications include cytotoxic effects on the liver, central nervous system, kidney, and adrenal glands, typically two to five days after exposure.
-The patient may be asymptomatic during the preceding one to five days.
+Late phase complications include cytotoxic effects on the liver, central nervous system, kidney, and adrenal glands, typically 2-5 days after exposure.
+The patient may be asymptomatic during the preceding 1-5 days.
 Injected ricin results in local tissue and muscle necrosis with eventual, rapidly progressive, multi-system organ failure.
 Decontamination: Yes, if exposure is from aerosolization and presentation is immediate.
-Isolation: No. Protective Employ standard precautions.
-Use a surgical mask to prevent aerosol exposure to health care personnel (secondary aerosols measures: are not expected to endanger health care workers).
+Isolation: No. Protective Measures Employ standard precautions.
+Use a surgical mask to prevent aerosol exposure to health care personnel (secondary aerosols are not expected to endanger health care workers).
 Decontaminate exposed areas with soap and water.
-A 1% hypochlorite solution (1:5 dilution of household bleach) can inactivate ricin.
-Emergency Medical Services and Preparedness Section

-24/7 Emergency Contact Number: 1-888-295-5156
+A 1 percent hypochlorite solution (1:5 dilution of household bleach) can inactivate ricin.
+Lab Samples Requested for Evaluation: Environmental testing only.
+Only trained professionals should collect samples for laboratory testing by double-bagging specimens and decontaminating the exterior of bags.
+Prophylaxis: No vaccine or antitoxin is available for ricin.
+Treatment: Treatment is based on the route of exposure.
+Respiratory support includes oxygen, intubation and mechanical ventilation as needed.
+Supportive treatment includes monitoring of fluid and electrolyte status and fluid replacement.
+Reporting: Report suspect cases immediately to the Division of Public Health, Office of Infectious Disease Epidemiology: 1-888-295-5156 (24/7 coverage).